ucan-wg/invocation/README.md

 ## 9.1 Fields

-### 9.1.1 Closure
+### 9.1.1 Task

-The `inv` field MUST include a link to the Closure that the Receipt is for.
+The `inv` field MUST include a link to the Task that the Receipt is for.

 ### 9.1.2 Output

 The `out` field MUST contain the output of steps of the call graph, indexed by the task name inside the invocation.
 If the invocation is the implicit `"*"`, then the base64 hash of the concatenation of the URI, Ability and extensional fields MUST be used.

 The `out` field MAY omit any tasks that have not yet completed, or results which are not public.
-An `Closure` may be associated to zero or more `Receipts`.
+An `Task` may be associated to zero or more `Receipts`.

 A `Result` MAY include recursive `Receipt` CIDs in on the `Success` branch.
 As a Task may require subdelegation, the OPTIONAL `rec` field MAY be used to include recursive `Receipt`s.